Bachata Embassy

 Help!
 My Fiancé Needs Dance Lessons Article

-This article is about wedding dance lessons and the problems that they caused for an engaged couple.
+This article is about wedding dance lessons and the challenges one future married couple faced before tying the knot.
 If you find yourself in a similar situation hopefully it will also be helpful to you!

-DISCLAIMER: This site contains affiliate links.
-If you buy something through one of these links or promo codes, you won’t pay a penny more, but we will get a small commission, which helps keeps the lights on.
+DISCLAIMER: Specifically, this site contains affiliate links.
+If you buy something through one of these links or promo codes, you won’t pay a penny more, but we will get a small commission, which helps keep the lights on.
 Additionally, we are an Amazon Associate and earn from qualifying purchases.

-Recently I received a call from an old friend, who I haven’t heard from in a couple of years.
-She told me that she was finally getting married after many failed relationships with the wrong type of guys.
+Recently I received a call from an old friend, who I hadn’t heard from in a couple of years.
+She told me that she was finally getting married after many failed relationships with the wrong type of guy.

-She’s a great social dancer and has many years of experience dancing in various styles including Salsa, Bachata, Kizomba, and Zouk.
-Her fiance on the other hand had absolutely zero dance experience.
+She’s a great social dancer and has many years of experience in various dance styles including Ballroom, Tango, Waltz, Salsa, Bachata, and Kizomba.
+Her fiance on the other hand had absolutely zero dance experience and didn’t enjoy dancing.

-In fact, he had never danced and didn’t look forward to dancing at his wedding with friends and family looking on.
-He said, “he was a man and men don’t dance”.
+He said he had two left feet and didn’t look forward to dancing at his wedding with friends and family looking on.
+Moreover, he said, “he was a man and men don’t dance”.
 He prefers to sit back and relax with a drink in a low-key setting.

 Fiancé need wedding dance lessons

-Wedding Dance Lessons & Getting Him To Agree!
+Wedding Dance Lessons For The First Dance & Getting Him To Agree!

-Normally this wouldn’t be a problem, however, my friend absolutely loves to dance.
-She has been dancing since she was a child and has always dreamed about her first dance at her wedding.
+Normally this wouldn’t be a problem, however, my friend loves to dance.
+She has been dancing since she was a child and has always dreamed about her first dance at her upcoming wedding.

-She realized that while her fiance is a great guy, he has absolutely no clue how to dance.
+She realized that while her fiance was a great guy, he had absolutely no clue how to dance.
 Moreover, she believes he has a fear of dancing in public.

 He told her he’d rather go to the dentist and get a tooth pulled or a cavity drilled than have to go dancing in public.